Estimated reading time: 9 minutes

 Thanks for reading, and thanks to the representative for explaining how a credit union works.

-I highly suggest reading this Community & Economic Impact Report to learn even more about Canada’s Credit Unions.
+I highly suggest reading this Community & Economic Impact Report to learn more about Canada’s Credit Unions.

 Discussion Question For CBB Readers